Laravel API authentication using passport

 Installation

-7. After running the passport:install command, add the Laravel\Passport\HasApiTokens trait to your App\Models\User model.
-This trait will provide a few helper methods to your model that allow you to inspect the authenticated user's token and scopes.
-If your model is already using the Laravel\Sanctum\HasApiTokens trait, you may remove that trait:
+5. After running the install:api command, add the Laravel\Passport\HasApiTokens trait to your App\Models\User model.
+This trait will provide a few helper methods to your model that allow you to inspect the authenticated user's token and scopes:

 namespace App\Models;